Scaling solution for field-dependent gauge couplings in quantum gravity

 Depending on the sign of $B_g$ and $B_F$ we distinguish four scenarios: \begin{enumerate}[(i)]

 \item $B_g>0$, $B_F>0$: In this case the gauge coupling is asymptotically free.
 It reaches zero for $\rhotil\to0$.
-A family of scaling solutions can be characterized by the value \bel{I21*} g^2(\rhotil_d)=g^2_d\ ,\quad \rhotil_d\ll1\ . \ee For increasing $\rhotil>\rhotil_d$ the gauge coupling inreases.
+A family of scaling solutions can be characterized by the value \bel{I21*} g^2(\rhotil_d)=g^2_d\ ,\quad \rhotil_d\ll1\ . \ee Here $\rhotil_d$ replaces the usual renormalization scale in case of a scaling solution.
+Its value can be chosen freely as long as $\rhotil_d\ll1$.
+For increasing $\rhotil>\rhotil_d$ the gauge coupling increases.
 For the gauge bosons of the standard model the value of $g_d^2$ has to be small enough such that at the decoupling of the gravity fluctuations for $\rhotil\approx2w_0$ the gauge couplings are not too large.
 Observation requires $g^2(\rhotil=20w_0)\approx0.3$.
-If $g_d^2$ remains below the resulting upper bound, the flow can be continued to large $\rhotil$, matching the discussion above for $\rhotil\gg2w_0$ where only the part $\sim B_F$ contributes to the flow.
+If $g_d^2$ remains below the resulting upper bound, the flow can be continued from $\rhotil=20w_0$ towards large $\rhotil$, matching the discussion above for $\rhotil\gg2w_0$ where only the part $\sim B_F$ contributes to the flow.

 At this level there are continuous families of scaling solutions parametrized by different values of $g_d^2$.
 Obtaining phenomenologically acceptable values of $g^2(\rhotil=20w_0)$ does not require relevant parameters for deviations from the scaling solution.
+One rather has to pick one out of the family of scaling solutions.
 What is not guaranteed, however, is that all members of the family of scaling solutions result in a viable scaling solution for the coupled system of many coupling functions.